 Less really is more.
 This statement is most true when you are about to move.
-If you’ve avoided cleaning the attic for the last few years because of how much “junk” you’re afraid you’ll find, then now’s the chance to declutter your future home as well.
+If you’ve avoided cleaning the attic for the last few years because of how much “junk” you’re afraid you’ll find, then now’s the chance to declutter your future home.

 What to Throw Out Before Moving

-You have to be honest with yourself: you can’t hold on to clutter forever.
-Get rid of your belongings that won’t be used again and that is actually junk.
-You can recycle or re-home other items that still retain value, so those items don’t end up in a landfill.
+You must be honest with yourself: you can’t hold on to clutter forever.
+Get rid of your belongings that won’t be used again, which is junk.
+You can recycle or re-home other items that retain value so those items don’t end up in a landfill.

 • Old clothes and shoes